abhi3700/my_coding_toolkit/heroku.md

 But the catch is that `PORT=$PORT` is not needed.
 We can simply use `web: ./target/release/rust-api-heroku`.

 > The address host should be `0.0.0.0`, **NOT** ~~`127.0.0.1`/`localhost`/`::1`/`0.0.0.1`~~.

+## Deployment

+### Heroku Git

+Pros & Cons: The code is to be pushed separately to Heroku & Github.

+### Github

+Pros & Cons: The code is to be pushed to Github only.
+Heroku will automatically deploy the code from Github.

+### Container Registry

+TODO: NOT YET TESTED